It was a really dark time for the Rebellion.

 The animated segment, which officially introduces bounty hunter Boba Fett — and thus served as a mini-preview for The Empire Strikes Back

 — was at least decent, and is likewise considered canon (it was animated by world-respected Nelvana

 Studios, who went on to handle the kiddie series Droids

 ).
 This fact alone has stayed the hand of many a would-be tape burner.
 The music is likewise okay, thanks to John Williams

 .
 The special is also notable for being one of the first efforts by young makeup artist Stan Winston

 , who later skyrocketed to fame by creating The Terminator

 For the most part, though, it's legendary for its badness.
 The entire vast, complicated Star Wars

-mythos is reduced to a typical 1970s variety hour — rock-bottom production values, groan-worthy "humor," and then-hot celebrities
+mythos is reduced to a typical 1970s variety show — rock-bottom production values, groan-worthy "humor", and then-hot celebrities

 .
 Besides everything else, it's pretty disturbing seeing Itchy going gaga over Carroll in what's clearly supposed to be a kiddie funfest.